What we want

 Tip: add /feed to the URL of any tag in the tag cloud in the sidebar to get an RSS feed for it.

 - Subscribe via e-mail: all posts, just meta, just requests, just quotes, just links

 Tip: if you make a feed for a tag and enter it into Feedburner, you can get e-mail alerts for just that tag (needs a Google account).

 Fanhackers is a project of the Organization for Transformative Works, a US-based non-profit that aims to supports fans by offering info, legal and technological assistance, and platforms where fans can interact and publish.
-The OTW has created many resources and tools for recording and exchanging info on fans, including Fanlore (a wiki for recording info on fans) and Transformative Works and Cultures (an open access academic fan studies journal).
+The OTW has created many resources and tools for recording and exchanging info on fandom, including Fanlore (a wiki for recording info on fandom) and Transformative Works and Cultures (an open access academic fan studies journal).
 Fanhackers is another tool in that toolbox.
 We’re descended from the Symposium blog, which was founded in 2010 by the Journal committee of the OTW as a place for fans and academics to post and discuss meta.
 In March 2013, the Symposium blog was rebooted and expanded into Fanhackers.